How Much Inventory To Bring to a Craft Show (Simple Formulas)

 The amount of inventory you bring to a craft show should be enough to cover all craft show expenses and leave you with a profit if you were to sell 75% of it.
 You must use several factors to calculate inventory such as the cost of the event, your profit margins and goals, how much traffic the event typically gets, and how many products you can typically sell per hour.

-The reason you want to base inventory on 75% of sales is because it’s unlikely you’re going to sell 100% of your stock.
+The reason you want to base inventory on 75% of sales is that it’s unlikely you’re going to sell 100% of your stock.
 As you sell inventory and your display dwindles, so will your shoppers; they’re not attracted to an empty booth.
 75% is a decent average to go by.

 If you do sell 100% of your stock, you’ve miscalculated and have missed out on sales opportunities.